In the past 24 hours I’ve heard the following:

 Here is a sampling of the Change.org commenters who have given a gorilla a name but call a child a brat:

-The gorilla wasn’t tranquilized for two reasons.
+There are two reasons the gorilla wasn’t tranquilized.
 Firstly, this isn’t an action flick and the gorilla won’t magically fall to the ground while safely cradling the toddler in his arms.
 Secondly, the gorilla might get more aggressive and if the tranquilizer dart works they’d need to wait 10 minutes to find out.
 What might happen in 10 minutes?

 I, for one, am pleased that Michelle Gregg didn’t have to bury a child.